neCodingNewbs/python_algorithm_tutor/README.md

  Using binary search, the same list would only take *0.02 seconds* to search.

- The pseudocode look like this:
+ The pseudocode looks like this:

  1) Let min = 0 and max = n-1.